Sudhanshu-Taneja/golang/README.md

 Deferred functions are typically used to clean up resources that are no longer being used.
 Often to close database connections, file handlers and the like.

+# Closure

+A closure is a function that references variables from outside its own function body.
+The function may access and assign to the referenced variables.